kessyadd/github-user/README.md

 ## Features

 - Search for repositories on Github by entering a GitHub username
-- Display the repository name, description, description, language, and last update
+- Display list of users along with their repositores
 - Pagination support to display 5 search result per page

 ## Technology Used